MilonMorshed/jenkins-demo/README.md

 # jenkins-demo
-This this the demo for jenkins
+This is the demo for jenkins